-The way people interact with digital content is changing, and with that, so too is the way in which those digital experiences are built.
+The way people interact with digital content has changed, and with that, so too is the way in which those digital experiences are built.
 How have content management systems been adapting themselves to accommodate the changing demands of digital?

-A term you may have heard in this regard is “headless.”
-In this article, we’ll deep dive into this type of CMS, showing you its essential features and why you should care.
+A term you may have heard in this regard is “headless CMS.”
+In this article, we’ll give you a quick introduction to this type of CMS, showing you its essential nature and why you should care.

 All you need to know about headless in one place:

 A headless explanation

 The key differentiator of a headless CMS compared to traditional content management platforms is that it separates the presentation of the content from the content itself.
 Get the headless metaphor?
 The presentation layer is the head and the content is the body.
 The idea here is that by removing the link between the underlying content and the output, the content can be made compatible with a number of different outputs.

 Suddenly your content has become reusable, being presented differently on different clients.
 Developers can build clients using their favorite tools, connect those clients to the headless API and fetch the content, with presentation being taken care of locally.
 There is no longer a need to learn a CMS specific presentation framework.

 In the past you had a traditional CMS with a close tie between content and presentation.
 You created a page, published it to the web, and called it a day—while people digested your content in a browser on their desktop or laptop, or even smartphone if your design was responsive.